azure-bootcamps/app_service_and_xamarin/01_createproject/readme.md

-# Create a Xamarin Project in Visual Studio 2015 Update 3
+# Create a Xamarin Project in Visual Studio

 ## Overview